Children's Hospital is part of the UPMC family.

 Center for Disability Information and Referral (CeDIR) — Information about a wide variety of disability-related needs through print and video resources; bibliographies on topics such as “Personal Futures Planning for People with Disabilities,” “Siblings of People with Disabilities,” “Transition from School to Adult Living,” and more.

-Children’s Hospital of Pittsburgh of UPMC's Child Health Library — Provides information about childhood injuries, diseases, developmental issues and treatment options with links to additional related online resources.
+UPMC Children's Hospital of Pittsburgh's Child Health Library — Provides information about childhood injuries, diseases, developmental issues and treatment options with links to additional related online resources.

 Children's Disabilities Information — Web site offers families, service providers, and other interested individuals information about advocacy, education, employment, health, housing, recreation, technical assistance, and transportation covering a broad array of developmental, physical, and emotional disabilities.
 Features national calendar of events, children's page, as well as national, state, and local resources.